-SECTION 1.
-The Legislature finds and declares that:
+SECTION 1. (a) The Legislature finds and declares all of the following:

-- (a) Approximately 263,000 Californians are diagnosed with type 1 diabetes each year.
-Approximately 4,037,000 Californian adults have diabetes. - (b) Every Californian with type 1 diabetes, and many with type 2 diabetes, rely on daily doses of insulin to survive. - (c) Insulin prices have nearly tripled, creating financial hardships for people who rely on it to survive. - (d) One in four people using insulin have reported insulin underuse due to the high cost of insulin. - (e) Diabetes is the seventh leading cause of death and a leading cause of disabling and lifethreatening complications, including heart disease, stroke, kidney failure, amputation of the lower extremities, and new cases of blindness among adults. - (f) Studies have shown that managing diabetes can prevent the complications associated with diabetes. - (g) Therefore, it is important to enact policies to reduce the costs for Californians with diabetes to obtain life-saving and life-sustaining insulin.
+- (1) Approximately 263,000 Californians are diagnosed with type 1 diabetes each year.
+Approximately 4,037,000 Californian adults have diabetes. - (2) Every Californian with type 1 diabetes, and many with type 2 diabetes, rely on daily doses of insulin to survive. - (3) Insulin prices have nearly tripled, creating financial hardships for people who rely on it to survive. - (4) One in four people using insulin have reported insulin underuse due to the high cost of insulin. - (5) Imposing a deductible on insulin, and requiring individuals to meet that deductible, creates a financial burden that presents a barrier to accessing insulin. - (6) Diabetes is the seventh leading cause of death, and it is a leading cause of disabling and lifethreatening complications, including heart disease, stroke, kidney failure, amputation of the lower extremities, and new cases of blindness among adults. - (7) Studies have shown that managing diabetes can prevent complications and medical emergencies associated with diabetes that result in emergency room visits, hospitalizations, and costly treatments. - (b) Therefore, it is the intent of the Legislature to enact legislation on important policies to reduce the costs for Californians with diabetes to obtain life-saving and life-sustaining insulin. - SEC.
+2. Section 1367.51 of the Health and Safety Code is amended to read: - 1367.51. (a) Every A health care service plan contract, except a specialized health care service plan contract, that is issued, amended, delivered, or renewed on or after January 1, 2000, and that covers hospital, medical, or surgical expenses shall include coverage for the following equipment and supplies for the management and treatment of insulin-using diabetes, non-insulin-using diabetes, and gestational diabetes as medically necessary, even if the items are available without a prescription: - (1) Blood glucose monitors and blood glucose testing strips. - (2) Blood glucose monitors designed to assist the visually impaired. - (3) Insulin pumps and all related necessary supplies. - (4) Ketone urine testing strips.

-- SEC.
-2. Section 1367.51 of the Health and Safety Code is amended to read: - 1367.51. (a) Every A health care service plan contract, except a specialized health care service plan contract, that is issued, amended, delivered, or renewed on or after January 1, 2000, and that covers hospital, medical, or surgical expenses shall include coverage for the following equipment and supplies for the management and treatment of insulin-using diabetes, non-insulin-using diabetes, and gestational diabetes as medically necessary, even if the items are available without a prescription: - (1) Blood glucose monitors and blood glucose testing strips. - (2) Blood glucose monitors designed to assist the visually impaired. - (3) Insulin pumps and all related necessary supplies. - (4) Ketone urine testing strips. - (5) Lancets and lancet puncture devices. - (6) Pen delivery systems for the administration of insulin. - (7) Podiatric devices to prevent or treat diabetes-related complications. - (8) Insulin syringes. - (9) Visual aids, excluding eyewear, to assist the visually impaired with proper dosing of insulin. - (b) Every health care service plan contract, except a specialized health care service plan contract, that is issued, amended, delivered, or renewed on or after January 1, 2000, that covers prescription benefits shall include coverage for the following prescription items if the items are determined to be medically necessary: - (1) Insulin. - (2) Prescriptive medications for the treatment of diabetes. - (3) Glucagon. - (c) The copayments and deductibles for the benefits specified in subdivisions (a) and (b) shall not exceed those established for similar benefits within the given plan. - (d) (1) Notwithstanding subdivision (c), for every health care service plan contract that is issued, amended, delivered, or renewed on or after January 1, 2021, the copayment for an insulin prescription covered pursuant to subdivision (b) shall not exceed 50 dollars (\$50) per 30-day supply, or 100 dollars (\$100) for a supply exceeding 30 days, regardless of the amount or type of insulin prescribed.
+- (5) Lancets and lancet puncture devices. - (6) Pen delivery systems for the administration of insulin. - (7) Podiatric devices to prevent or treat diabetes-related complications. - (8) Insulin syringes. - (9) Visual aids, excluding eyewear, to assist the visually impaired with proper dosing of insulin. - (b) Every A health care service plan contract, except a specialized health care service plan contract, that is issued, amended, delivered, or renewed on or after January 1, 2000, that covers prescription benefits shall include coverage for the following prescription items if the items are determined to be medically necessary: - (1) Insulin. - (2) Prescriptive medications for the treatment of diabetes. - (3) Glucagon. - (c) The copayments and deductibles for the benefits specified in subdivisions (a) and (b) shall not exceed those established for similar benefits within the given plan. - (d) (1) Notwithstanding subdivision (c), a health care service plan contract that is issued, amended, or renewed on or after January 1, 2022, shall not impose a deductible on an insulin prescription drug. - (2) For purposes of this subdivision, "insulin prescription drug" means a prescription drug that contains insulin and is used to control blood glucose levels to treat diabetes.